vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 ```

 ### WS Security
-- endpoint can be secured as regular URL would (http is used to do the handshake)
+- An endpoint can be secured as regular URL would (HTTP is used to do the handshake)
-- wss:// for secure connection instead of ws:// (like http and https)
+- wss:// for secure connection instead of ws:// (like HTTP and https)
 - Spring 4+ supports method level security for WS
     - spring-security-messaging module
     - SecurityContextChannelInterceptor - sets SecurityContext